caolan/mutiny/docs/tutorial.md

 ## Serving the app

-You can serve this application using `mutiny-app`:
+You can serve this application using `mutiny`:

 ```
-./mutiny-app/mutiny-app mylabel ./peers-app
+./mutiny/mutiny serve mylabel ./peers-app
 ```

 This tells `mutinyd` to register a new application with label `mylabel` and